Brain-WP/BrainMonkey/docs/functions-testing-tools/function-stubs.md

 E.g., calling `Functions\stubWpUrlFunctions()`, the `home_url()` function returns `https://example.org`,
 but calling `Functions\stubWpUrlFunctions('acme.com')`, the `home_url()` function returns `https://acme.org`.

-The function also accepts a second parameter to force the usage of HTTPs protocol.
-By default, that second parameter is `null` which makes the stub using HTTPs, _unless_ `is_ssl()` is defined, and it returns `false`.
+The function also accepts a second parameter to force the usage of the HTTPS protocol.
+By default, that second parameter is `null` which makes the stub use HTTPS, _unless_ the `is_ssl()` function is defined (stubbed), and it returns `false`.

 ### Gotcha for `Functions\stubs`